chestno2/crewai_assignment/README.md

  Installation

-1 *Clone the Rep*
+1 Clone the Repo
    Using Git clone

- *Install Dependencies*:
+ Install all the dependency
     ```bash
     python -m venv venv
     .\venv\Scripts\activate
     pip install -r requirements.txt
     ```

-3 Set Up Environment Variables:
+ Set Up Environment Variables:
     - Create a `.env` file in the root directory of the project.
     - Add your API keys
       GROQ_API_KEY=your_groq_api_key